 - Train supervisors on the anti-harassment policy;

 - Post the California Department of Fair Employment and Housing’s (DFEH’s) poster on harassment in a prominent place; and

 - Distribute the DFEH brochure on harassment to all employees and supervisors.

 Call us for help…

-For questions about sexual orientation workplace harassment under California’s Fair Employment and Housing Act, or to discuss your case confidentially with one of our California labor law attorneys, do not hesitate to contact us at Shouse Law Group.
+For questions about sexual orientation workplace harassment under California’s Fair Employment and Housing Act, or to discuss your case confidentially with one of our California labor and employment law attorneys, do not hesitate to contact us at Shouse Law Group.

 We have local employment law offices in and around Los Angeles, San Diego, Orange County, Riverside, San Bernardino, Ventura, San Jose, Oakland, the San Francisco Bay area, and several nearby cities.

 - Government Code 12940 GC — Employers, labor organizations, employment agencies and other persons; unlawful employment practice; exceptions [California sexual orientation harassment law]. (“It is an unlawful employment practice, unless based upon a bona fide occupational qualification, or, except where based upon applicable security regulations established by the United States or the State of California: . . . (j)(1) For an employer, labor organization, employment agency, apprenticeship training program or any training program leading to employment, or any other person, because of race, religious creed, color, national origin, ancestry, physical disability, mental disability, medical condition, genetic information, marital status, sex, gender, gender identity, gender expression, age, sexual orientation, or military and veteran status, to harass an employee, an applicant, an unpaid intern or volunteer, or a person providing services pursuant to a contract.”)